bearz-io/js-strings/npm/README.md

 ## Overview

-A collection of string utilities to avoid extra allocations and enable case insentitivity comparisons.
+A collection of string utilities to avoid extra allocations and enable case insensitivity comparisons.

 The comparions are functions like `equal`, `startsWith`, `indexOf`, etc. Each of those have both a normal version like `equal` and a case insensitive version like `equalFold`.